FusionCache/docs/docs/design.md

 - Read query performance (i.e. queries that don't change the cache, such as `GET` and `FIND`)
 - Low latency
-- Avoid convoluted query interaction
+- Avoiding convoluted query interaction
-- Avoid endless configuration options
+- Avoiding endless configuration options

-The engine is asynchronous to decouple query execution from query request and responses.
+The engine is asynchronous to decouple query execution from query requests and responses.
 The network layer is also asynchronous to avoid threads waiting on network socket operations whilst other tasks can be processed.

 <br/>